Tr1ckX/Bookmark_manager_Week-4/README.md

 <h5> Fourth week at [Makers Academy](http://www.makersacademy.com)

 Using everything we learnt plus a little bit of database handling and CSS.
-What can be wrong?
+Then publish it, what can be wrong?

 PSQL in terminal
   - manage the databases